usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Peasant_, by Richard Dawson
+- _Henki_, by Richard Dawson, Circle
 - _Dreaming the Strife for Love_, by Bedsore
 - _Muuntautuja_, by Oranssi Pazuzu
 - _Perfekt Person_, by thanks god